kreative-kat/ko_ug_draft_conversion/user guide.md

 ```

-2) Use the Docker build command to build a container with the Kontain Java image:
+2) Use the 'docker build` command to build a container with the Kontain Java image:

 ```